department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/notification-preferences/discovery-and-research/usability-study-add-email-jan-2023/conversation-guide.md

 - In the Attendees section, make sure everyone except the participant is on mute.
 - In the Participant "more" menu, make sure "Play Join and Leave Sound" is unchecked
 - Check your [screensharing setup] and share permissions for participants.
-- Be clear on which prototype you are starting with
+- Be clear on which prototype you are starting with, and let the notetaker know
 - When the participant is ready, begin the session with the following intro*